CMURPH56/cams-blog/_posts/2021-03-01-thinking-different-with-c.md

 {% endhighlight %}

-In C it seemed better to have an array of length 26 and for each letter you incremented the value at the index of the length of the word.
+In C it seemed better to have an array of the length of the longest word and for each letter you incremented the value at the index of the length of the word.